 Will the Co-op Office contact me while at my work experience?

-While we would like to visit our students, unfortunately that is not possible because of staff constraints.
+While we would like to visit our students at their work locations, unfortunately that is not possible.

-The Co-op Course has now moved to Canvas.
+The Co-op Course is on Canvas.
 Co-op students will be required to log in to Canvas and follow the instructions provided on the Canvas course web page.
 Co-op students will submit all of the graded documents into the Canvas system.
 Discussions will also take place within the Canvas system.
 Registration will NOT occur through the Canvas system.
-Therefore, there will be extensive communication between Career Services and co-op students.

 It is also important to let Career Services know of any changes in your work or housing contact information, as we will update our records to reflect this.